Policy design in experiments with unknown interference: Abstract

 \section{Abstract}

-This paper proposes an experimental design for estimation and inference on welfare-maximizing policies in the presence of spillover effects.
-I consider a setting where units are organized into a \textit{finite} number of large clusters and interact in unknown ways within each cluster.
-As a first contribution, I introduce a single-wave experiment which, by carefully varying the randomization across pairs of clusters, estimates the marginal effect of a change in treatment probabilities, taking spillover effects into account.
-Using the marginal effect, I propose a practical test for policy optimality.
-The idea is that researchers should report the marginal effect and test for policy optimality: the marginal effect indicates the direction for a welfare improvement, and the test provides evidence on whether it is worth conducting additional experiments to estimate a welfare-improving treatment allocation.
-As a second contribution, I design a multiple-wave experiment to estimate treatment assignment rules and maximize welfare.
-I derive strong small-sample guarantees on the difference between the maximum attainable welfare and the welfare evaluated at the estimated policy, which converges linearly in the number of clusters and iterations.
-Simulations calibrated to existing experiments on information diffusion and cash-transfer programs show welfare improvements up to fifty percentage points.
+This paper studies experimental designs for estimation and inference on policies with spillover effects.
+Units are organized into a finite number of large clusters and interact in unknown ways within each cluster.
+First, we introduce a single-wave experiment that estimates the marginal effect of a change in treatment probabilities, taking spillover effects into account.
+Using the marginal effect, we propose a policy optimality test and improve the population’s average outcome through marginal changes.
+Second, we design a multiple-wave experiment to estimate optimal treatment rules, with strong regret guarantees.
+We provide an implementation in a large-scale field experiment studying climate adaptation.

 {\it Keywords:} Experimental Design, Spillovers, Welfare Maximization, Causal Inference. \\ {\it JEL Codes:} C31, C54, C90.